fiskaltrust/rollout-doc/invitation-management/README.md

-9. The PosDealer will be redirected to the "Overview page" of his account in the portal and MUST activate the role "PosDealer" here:
+9. The PosDealer will be redirected to the "Overview page" of his account in the fiskaltrust.Portal and MUST activate the role "PosDealer" here: